Chloe Williams (footballer): Wolverhampton Wanderers

 Williams joined the Wolverhampton Wanderers academy aged 15 having started playing age 6 with local team Great Wyrley FC and later West Bromwich Albion.
 On 17 December 2017, Williams made her Wolves first team debut in an FA Cup second round defeat against Brighouse Town.

 Manchester United

 In July 2019, Williams joined FA WSL club Manchester United, initially as part of the club's under-21 squad but was named in a senior matchday squad for the first time on 20 October 2019 as an unused substitute for a League Cup group game against Manchester City.

-Blackburn Rovers loan
+Blackburn Rovers (loan)

 On 14 November 2021, Williams joined Blackburn Rovers of the Women's Championship on loan for the season.
 On 14 August 2022, Williams returned to Blackburn Rovers for the 2022–23 season.

+Blackburn Rovers

+After spending two seasons on loan at Blackburn Rovers, the club announced Williams' permanent signing on a two-year deal on 27 June 2023.

+Return to Wolverhampton Wanderers

+On 15 August 2025, Williams returned to Wolverhampton Wanderers, 6 years after her departure.
+She was also reunited with manager Dan McNamara, who had previously coached her within the youth teams.

 International career

 Youth

 Eligible to play for both England and Wales, Williams first attended trials for the Welsh national team following encouragement from her college tutor in July 2017.
 She went on to represent Wales at under-19 level, appearing in 2018 and 2019 UEFA Women's Under-19 Championship qualification.